Updated: May 26, 2022

 Solo drills are a huge part of any dancers training, social or professional level.
 Doing solo exercises help us develop our own movement so that when we dance with a partner, everything feels and works better.
-While practising solo feels very different and will never replace dancing with a partner, it is an essential part to becoming the dancers we want to be.
+While practicing solo feels very different and will never replace dancing with a partner, it is an essential part to becoming the dancers we want to be.

 WHAT ARE DRILLS?
 When we talk about drills, we're referring to exercises that we do to train our bodies for Tango.
 Sometimes these exercises are steps taken directly from the dance.
 Sometimes the exercises are more abstract and are used to build strength, test balance, help us feel certain sensations and build confidence.
 When we do our solo drills, it very important we do them without holding on to anything.
-Of course this is more difficult than holding onto a chair, bar or wall but the results will be rewarding!
+Of course, this is more difficult than holding onto a chair, bar or wall but the results will be rewarding!
 Be patient with yourself and remember that it's part of the process; our balance is just like any muscle that needs to be challenged, in order to grow stronger.

 stability/balance: When we learn the difference between balance and stability in our own bodies, we become more confident dancing with a partner.
 By creating the movement of the dance with our whole body, our embrace can be used to create nice sensations and effortless communication.